k-vagin-parc/salesmachine-php/README.md

-salesmachine-php: The Official SalesMachine PHP library
+salesmachine-php: The official SalesMachine.IO PHP Client Library
 ====================================================================

 salesmachine-php is a library for sending user related data to **SalesMachine.IO**.